 If you are planning to start out at a big franchise English school, those are scattered everywhere, so they are very easy to find.
 Usually getting a job at these schools requires nothing more than walking in the door and dropping off your resume with the receptionist or coordinator.
 The better franchise school usually prefer that you send a resume via their online platforms or e-mail.

 Getting private students is a bit more complicated at first, but not impossible by any stretch.
 You should print out some business cards or pamphlets and ask to drop them off at places you usually eat or drink.
-Some teachers have actually stood on the streets passing out their business contact, although be sure to know the law restrictions before you do this.
+Some teachers have actually stood on the streets passing out their business contact, although be sure to know the law restrictions on handing out pamphlets before you do this.
 Online platforms, such as craigslist type sites, can also be a useful aid.
 Most likely your first clients will come from simply talking and meeting people, though.
 This will start a word of mouth chain reaction.
 The key is to be proactive.
 The bigger the city, the more saturated the sector, but also the more numerous the client base.

 Don’t forget to use the internet as a propaganda tool.
 Start a Facebook page for yourself and have other social media presence.
 LinkedIn is also a great tool for networking with possible clients.